- Code IDEC8064

 Upon successful completion, students will have the knowledge and skills to:

-- Be familiar with a wide range of the mathematical concepts, formalisms and techniques that are commonly used in applied microeconomics.
+- Demonstrate mastery of knowledge and understanding of a wide range of the mathematical concepts, formalisms and techniques that are commonly used in applied microeconomics.

-- Have confidence in the mathematical techniques required for modelling microeconomic problems for policy analysis and evaluation.
+- Demonstrate competency with the mathematical techniques required for modelling microeconomic problems for policy analysis and evaluation.

-- Be able to perform common policy analysis and evaluation using computers.
+- Plan, design and execute common policy analysis and evaluation using computers.

 - Final exam.
 This course covers a lot of material in a short space of time.
 It is essential that you work consistently throughout the semester.
-Cramming just before the exam will bring disaster.
-(60) [LO null]
+(65) [LO 1,2,3,4]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.